 Credit: Nicole Franzen

 Picture this: you spend the day strolling through apple orchards breathing in the heavenly scent of ripe apples and picking a basketful to take home.
 Maybe you've stopped at Kingston’s Half Moon Books to peruse the shelves looking for a classic tale.
 Found one?
 Good, now head to Hotel Kinsley and curl up with your book and a hand-crafted cocktail from the hotel's wood-paneled bar.
 Hotel Kinsley is located in a restored 19th-century New York State Bank building in the Stockade district of Kingston.
-Spend the evening getting lost in a gothic tale, or hit the town for dinner at the Hoffman House.
+Spend the evening getting lost in a gothic tale, cruising the historic Hudson River with views of lighthouses, waterfront mansions, and more on a Sightseeing Cruise, or hit the town for dinner at the Hoffman House.

 The DeBruce (Catskills)